Co-Founder and Partner

 Native of Medellín, Colombia, Juliana is an attorney at law who brings local experience in the private and social sector.
 She has held roles in innovation, development and process improvement in the private sector and has offered advisory services to several nonprofit start-ups.
 She has coordinated the public contracting process between NGOs and regional and state-level government agencies to implement social and development projects addressing youth-at-risk.
 Juliana has also worked on key regulatory reforms in administrative law in the Medellín Chamber of Commerce.
 Juliana holds an LLB from Universidad EAFIT.
 Juliana is a Socioeconomical Projects 2013 candidate and holds an LLB from Universidad Externado.
 She can be reached at [email protected]

 Johannes has experience in corporate and project finance and most recently worked on emerging market investments in the private sector at IFC, the World Bank’s investment arm.
 As such, Johannes was involved in major equity and debt investments in companies in developing countries with the dual aims of generating a sustainable development impact and guaranteeing financial returns for IFC and its co-investors.
-As a member of the Manufacturing, Agribusiness and Services team at IFC, Johannes worked on projects in Egypt, Pakistan, Russia, Turkey, and Ukraine.
-Before joining the IFC at its headquarters in Washington, DC, Johannes worked in the investment banking division of Deutsche Bank in New York, helping global corporate clients raise financing and arrange large mergers and acquisitions.
+Before joining the IFC, Johannes worked in the investment banking division of Deutsche Bank in New York, helping global corporate clients raise financing and arrange large mergers and acquisitions.
 Johannes holds an AB, magna cum laude, in economics and mathematics from Dartmouth College.
 Johannes is fluent in English, German, Spanish, and French, and conversant in Turkish.
 He can be reached at [email protected]

 Subscribe to Updates